Caustic Grip: Singles

 "Iceolate" is the first single taken from Caustic Grip.
 The single was released on August 6, 1990, through Third Mind in Europe and in the United States via Wax Trax!.
 Along with the original version of the title track the single contains CD-only track "Mental Distortion" and on the CD single a remix of "Iceolate".
 A promotional music video for "Iceolate" was created and received airplay on MTV.
 The track also was ranked 85 in the COMA Music Magazine feature 101 Greatest Industrial Songs of All Time.

 The second single from the album was "Provision".
 It contains the original version of the title track as well as a remix of album track "Overkill".

 Music magazine Melody Maker made both album singles single of the week in 1990.

 The following single, "Virus", features a non-album track of the same name and was released on February 21, 1991, through Third Mind for Europe and by Wax Trax in the United States.
 It was created during the sessions for Caustic Grip.
 The different release formats include tracks also appearing on the album – "Provision", "Iceolate" and "Mental Distortion" – as well as remixes of "Virus", "Resist" and "Overkill".

 All singles, together with the "Mindphaser" single, were re-released in 1998 on the compilation album The Singles: Four Fit through Zoth Ommog.

 Reception

 The single "Virus" was well received in Billboard's single reviews: "Cream of the industrial crop threatens to shatter club walls with ear-blasting sonic rave."

+Dele Fadele of NME said, "Their punishing electronics is akin to having all your teeth pulled out at once and a skin graft.
+And more decisively, the beer-monster chanted vocal style should be enough to scare away all but the strongest of hearts."